Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Why Does My Dog Sleep So Much?

-Dogs sleep a lot, but it’s mostly because they don’t have a lot else to do.
-Give your dog enrichment through walks, playtime, or puzzle toys.
+Dogs sleep a lot; however, any change in your dog’s sleeping pattern should make you contact your vet and have them thoroughly checked.
+You can give your dog enrichment through walks, playtime, or puzzle toys if you want to keep them busy during daytime.
 If you still notice your dog is sleeping a lot and showing other signs of illness like inappetence or weakness, it’s time to see a vet.

 Featured Image: Quisquilia, Shutterstock